entice/entice/topic_skill.md

 cast:ok
 ```

-Failure: (Already casting a skill)
+Failure: (Already casting a skill, or still recharging)

 ```
 cast:error
+- reason          // the reason why the cast could not be performed
 ```

 ---